Famous Blue Raincoat: Background

 The lyrics contain references to the German love song "Lili Marlene," to Scientology, and to Clinton Street.
 Cohen lived on Clinton Street in Manhattan in the 1970s when it was a lively Latino area.

 In 1994 Cohen said that "it was a song I've never been satisfied with".
 In the 1999 book, The Complete Guide to the Music of Leonard Cohen, the authors comment that Cohen's question, "Did you ever go clear?", in the song, is a reference to the Scientology state of "Clear".

 In the liner notes to 1975's The Best of Leonard Cohen, which includes the song, he mentions that the famous blue raincoat to which he refers actually belonged to him, and not someone else:

 Ron Cornelius played guitar on Songs of Love and Hate and was Cohen's band leader for several years.
 He told Songfacts: "We played that song a lot before it ever went to tape.
 We knew it was going to be big.
 We could see what the crowd did—you play the Royal Albert Hall, the crowd goes crazy, and you're really saying something there.
-If I had to pick a favorite from the album, it would probably be 'Famous Blue Raincoat.'"
+If I had to pick a favorite from the album, it would probably be 'Famous Blue Raincoat'."

 The original recording starts in the key of A minor, but switches to C major during the choruses.
 Cohen said, "That's nice.
 I guess I got that from Spanish music, which has that."

+Reception

+"Famous Blue Raincoat" is widely considered to be one of Cohen's best songs.
+American Songwriter ranked the number five on their lists of the 10 greatest Leonard Cohen songs.

 Cover versions

 "Famous Blue Raincoat" has also been recorded by numerous other artists, including Tori Amos, Joan Baez, Jonathan Coulton, Nathaniel Rateliff, and Eivør and Jared Louche.
-It provided the title to Jennifer Warnes's album of cover versions of Cohen's songs.
+It provided the title to Jennifer Warnes' album of cover versions of Cohen's songs.

 Damien Rice performed the song at the 2017 Tower of Song: A Memorial Tribute to Leonard Cohen concert.
 First Aid Kit included it in their Who By Fire memorial tribute sung by Maja Francis.